-The City of Dalton utilized \$275,000.00 of CDBG funds to rehabilitate existing affordable rental housing units for LMI households plus special needs and/or homeless individuals
+The City of Dalton utilized \$146,618.00 of CDBG funds to rehabilitate existing affordable rental housing units for LMI households plus special needs and/or homeless individuals

-The City of Dalton also utilized \$16,392.21 of CDBG funds for code enforcement activities in low and moderate income areas.
-A total of 381 corrective citations with were issued and addressed by homeowners.
+The City of Dalton also utilized \$59,404.00 of CDBG funds for homeowner housing rehabilitation activities for low and moderate households.
+A total of 5 project was addressed in FY2019.